harrietrc/loadimpact-docs/jekyll/_v4/core-concepts/environment-variables.md

 ---
 layout: classic-docs
-title: Environment variables
+title: Environment Variables
-description: Overview on how to use environment variables
+description: Environment variables allow you to change various things about a test without changing the code itself.
+Environment variables are only available when executing tests from the command line
-categories: [test-scripting]
+categories: [core-concepts]
-order: 9
+order: 12
+redirect_from: /4.0/test-scripting/environment-variables/
 ---

 ***